Financial Checklist for New Parents

 - Budget Trackers.
 Aside from the Adviser Investments Detailed Budget Worksheet, our online client portal, Adviser Insights, can be linked to your financial accounts to help you easily track your spending and savings.
 Mint and Quicken provide similar online budgeting tools.

 - Adviser Investments.
 If you have questions on how much insurance coverage you need, getting started with an education savings plan or about creating your budget, please call us at (800) 492-6868 or email us at email@example.com to see how one of our financial planners may be able to help you.

-This information is distributed for informational purposes only.
-Adviser Investments, LLC has no relationship with NerdWallet or BabyCenter.
+This material is distributed for informational purposes only; and is not financial or investment advice.
+Speak to your financial adviser before taking specific action.
+Our statements and opinions are subject to change without notice.
+Adviser Investments, LLC has no relationship with NerdWallet, BabyCenter, What to Expect, Mint or Quicken.
 These resources are referenced solely for your convenience.
 We do not guarantee your satisfaction or that a particular product or service will be suitable for your specific needs.

 Tax, legal and insurance information contained herein is general in nature, is provided for informational purposes only, and should not be construed as legal or tax advice, or as advice on whether to buy or surrender any insurance products.
 Personalized tax advice and tax return preparation is available through a separate, written engagement agreement with Adviser Investments Tax Solutions.
 We do not provide legal advice, nor sell insurance products.
 Always consult a licensed attorney, tax professional, or licensed insurance professional regarding your specific legal or tax situation, or insurance needs.